 Fatigue Self Management Courses are for adults living with persistent fatigue.
 Courses, which are delivered by a multi-disciplinary team over a 4 week period, run throughout the year, rotating localities in Angus.
-Places must be booked in advance on these courses, and this is done by referral.
-Ask your doctor to provide your name and email address or contact phone number to email@example.com.
+Places must be booked in advance on these courses.
+Contact firstname.lastname@example.org.

 Online Self Management course for any Long Term Condition

 This online course supports adults to develop the tools, techniques and confidence to better manage their condition on a daily basis.
 A 6 week internet based course run by Self Management UK, with participants logging on at times to suit them, for a total of 2 hours per week.
 Patients are referred for this course - ask your doctor to send your name and a contact telephone number to email@example.com.

-Angus Arthritis Forum: The next Angus Arthritis Forum will take place on Wednesday 14th August 2019 from 6.15-8:15pm, at the OT Room, Links Health Centre, Marine Avenue, Montrose, when the topic will be 'Joint Replacement in Arthritis', with a consultant orthopaedic surgeon.
+Angus Arthritis Forum: The next Angus Arthritis Forum will take place on Wednesday 13 November 2019 from 6.30-8.30pm, at Whitehills Health & Community Care Centre, Forfar when the topic will be 'Joint Replacement in Arthritis', with a consultant orthopaedic surgeon.